Questions about Reopening

 Visit our dedicated Frequently Asked Questions about Sustaining Member Y Bucks.
 Answers include how to pick them up and use them.

-You can begin using YMCA of Greater Seattle programs and facilities in Phase 4 of the Safe Start plan.
-In Phases 2 and 3, we are restricting guest access, including members of other Y's in the state.
+You can begin using YMCA of Greater Seattle programs and facilities when guest restrictions lift.
 This temporary restriction is to due to capacity restraints in Phases 2 and 3 for programs and facilities.
+Find the latest updates at seattleymca.org/welcomeback

 We’re following guidelines from health experts and local officials to ensure that our facilities meet the highest standards for hygiene and safety.
 We will deliberately phase-in areas and amenities of low risk as we return to normal operations and resume programs.
 See our full safety plan.